-Though a deviating blood vessel is the most common cause, there can be other factors that contribute to trigeminal neuralgia.
+Though a deviating blood vessel is the most common cause, other factors can contribute to trigeminal neuralgia.
 Sometimes it’s another structure, like a tumor, that presses on the trigeminal nerve.
 Another cause is demyelination, a process where the nerve loses its protective sheath that sometimes occurs in conditions like multiple sclerosis.
 Finally, although rare, sometimes there is no obvious identifiable cause.

 There are different types of stress, and the way you respond to it is a very individual process.
 Stress can be physical, psychological and emotional.
 Part of the stress response is physiologic, with your body responding in a predictable way to what you are experiencing.
-However, there’s also an important and very personal psychological response that also modulates how you respond to different stresses.
+However, an important and very personal psychological response modulates how you react to different stresses.

-While trigeminal neuralgia itself isn’t caused by stress alone, stress can aggravate the condition.
+While stress alone doesn’t cause trigeminal neuralgia, stress can aggravate the condition.
 There isn’t a lot of understanding about how or why, but one possibility is the relationship between stress and pain.
 Studies have shown that chronic pain can lead to stress-induced heightened pain sensitivity.
 That means the body is even more sensitive to pain than usual.
-This can lead to a snowball effect in a condition like trigeminal neuralgia, where patients experience severe pain and, when not in pain, may have high anxiety and avoid certain activities out of fear of pain.
+This can lead to a snowball effect where patients experience severe pain and, when not in pain, may have high anxiety and avoid certain activities out of fear of pain.

 Reducing Your Stress May Help